London's trusted window installation service โ call us for a free site survey.

 As British glass-making techniques advanced over the centuries, the visual layout of sash windows changed dramatically.
 By looking at the division of the panes, you can often pinpoint the exact era your property was built.

-Georgian Sash Windows (1714–1837): Early glass manufacturing could only produce relatively small, thin sheets of crown glass.
-To glaze a large window opening, joiners had to piece together multiple small panes of glass using thick, hand-carved wooden glazing bars.
+Early glass manufacturing could only produce relatively small, thin sheets of crown glass.
+To glaze a large window opening, joiners had to piece together multiple small panes using thick, hand-carved wooden glazing bars.
 The typical Georgian layout is the classic "six-over-six" pattern, creating a grid of twelve small panes on a double-hung window.

-Victorian Sash Windows (1837–1901): By the mid-19th century, sheet glass manufacturing allowed for much larger, heavier panes.
-Homeowners wanted brighter interiors, leading to the popular "two-over-two" configuration, which featured a single vertical glazing bar dividing each sash.
-Because these larger panes of glass were significantly heavier, joiners started carving decorative "sash horns" at the bottom of the top sash to prevent the mortise and tenon joints from pulling apart under the extra weight.
+By the mid-19th century, sheet glass manufacturing allowed for much larger, heavier panes.
+Homeowners wanted brighter interiors, leading to the popular "two-over-two" configuration.
+Because these larger panes were significantly heavier, joiners started carving decorative "sash horns" at the bottom of the top sash to prevent the joints from pulling apart.

-Edwardian Sash Windows (1901–1910): The Edwardian period combined the best of both worlds.
-It became fashionable to have a decorative, multi-pane upper sash (often a "six-over-one" or "six-over-two" design) containing smaller colored or textured glass panes, paired with a single, large sheet of clear glass in the bottom sash to maximize light and keep views clear.
+The Edwardian period combined the best of both worlds.
+It became fashionable to have a decorative, multi-pane upper sash (often a "six-over-one" or "six-over-two" design) containing smaller coloured or textured glass panes, paired with a single, large sheet of clear glass in the bottom sash to maximise light.

 Living in a London conservation area or a listed property usually means you are required to keep traditional timber frames.
 However, that doesn't mean you have to tolerate drafty rooms or high heating bills.
 The internal components and glass can actually be upgraded to meet modern thermal standards without losing the window's classic character.